gdi3d/learning-to-build/docs/app/frontend.md

 Once you understand the basics behind one CSS Framework, you can easily jump into a new one quite easy.

+> In a nutshell: A CSS Framework provides predefined *CSS classes* that helps you build your web page (look and feel).
+These **classes** are CSS definitions that you can use together to: Create buttons, notifications, different layouts and so on.

 I recommend that you start by skimming the docs to have a rough idea of what's all about: [https://bulma.io/documentation/overview/start/](https://bulma.io/documentation/overview/start/)

 ## Index file